Wilbert Parkhurst: Empresas La Famosa, Inc.

 In 1921, Parkhurst founded the Parkhurst Canning Co.; a company dedicated to canning and distribution of the fruits produced in his lands.
 In 1923, the company was renamed Empresas La Famosa, Inc. and Norman Eugene served as president.
 The company succeeded in introducing its products to the local market and continued to grow.
 Parkhurst's family became involved in the business which by 1971, included Frozen Fruits Concentrates, Inc. (the juice brand "Caribe"), Toa Canning Co., La Concentradora de Puerto Rico and Bayamón Can Company.

 Ramón López Irizarry, a successful Puerto Rican inventor, packaged his product "Coco López" at the Industrias La Famosa canning factory.
 "Coco López" contained the ingredients which became the basis for the piña colada drink, which made its first appearance in 1954.
 In 1966, he sold the brand to the Parkhurst family, which later forged a deal with David Ballachow to distribute the product in the continental United States.
 In 1978, the Parkhurst family sold Empresas La Famosa, Inc. and the Coco López brand to the Borden company.

 Later years

-Parkhurst's son, Wilbert Nicholas (January 4, 1927 - January 11, 2010), was the owner of the Vaqueros de Bayamón (lit.
+Parkhurst's sons, Norman, Wilbert, and Howard (January 4, 1927 - January 11, 2010), were the owners of the Vaqueros de Bayamón (lit.
 "Bayamon Cowboys"), a professional basketball team based in Bayamón, Puerto Rico.
 The team, which played in the BSN league of Puerto Rico, won their third championship in 1967, under his ownership.

 The town of Las Piedras, Puerto Rico named an urbanization "Parkhurst" in honor of the Parkhurst family.